pasensio97/SDslam/README.md

 - Estimate a scale factor that relates the monocular scene to the scale of the real world.
 - Continue estimating the pose of the camera when the system enters a state of loss and restart the visual part again when the visual quality is restored.

-You can see an example here: [video] (https://youtu.be/eYzjaR7YiT0).
+You can see an example here: [video](https://youtu.be/eYzjaR7YiT0).

 ---